PhaethonPsychis/Fractional_City_A_Metaverse/README.md

 ####  cyber-to-urban interactions. connected cyber-urban environments.
 Programmable Avatars and governance
 In its final form the cyber-urban city exposes a metaverse that becomes the interface to our physical urban and architectural environment.
 It is populated by avatar representations of real people that collectively own the cyber-urban space and the physical city.

+### CYBER URBAN WORLDS
+In its final form Urbanism 3.0 becomes the interface to experience our physical urban and architectural environments from within a virtual world.
+The new  environment that enables cyber-to-urban interactions is a Metaverse where contemporary urban people create a new era of cyber-urban life in a way that unlocks the capacity of our societies to discover and implement new ideas and new rules

 ## THE $DDRL Token Unlocks Unique Participation in Future Experiences and Storylines